songzhw/songzhw.github.io/eng/2017-04-05-manager-eng.md

 You maybe right.
 What do you think he'll gain?
 Can we make a case with sb. about what he wins and address his concerns about what he loses?

+11. 变化
+shorten the schedule by two months

+meet those expectation

+prioritize what we work on first what may fall off the plate

+originally estimated we need five months

+I can't guarantee what we'll be able to deliver

+It's pointless to argue with him.
+I need to first work with my team to see what we can deliver

 *.
 It's worth doing sth. : 值得做...

+not just get the release out, have to get it out in good shape